IBM/cloudpakfordata-telco-churn-workshop/workshop/machine-learning-deployment-scoring/README.md

 1. [(Optional) Integrate Model to an External Application](#optional-integrate-model-to-python-flask-application)

->*Note: The lab instructions below assume you have a project and a deployment space already.
-If not, follow the instructions in the pre-work section to create a project and a space.
-It also assumes that you have completed one of the machine learning module to promote a model to the deployment space.
-If not, follow the instructions in the machine learning modules to create and promote a machine learning model.*
+>*Note: The lab instructions below assume you have completed one of the machine learning modules to promote a model to the deployment space.
+If not, follow the instructions in one of the machine learning modules to create and promote a machine learning model.*

 ## Online Model Deployment